 10. Does your new cookbook keep turning pages on its own, causing you to lose your place?
 Stand it in a napkin holder so your hands are free for cooking and chopping.

 Do you have a favorite kitchen tip to share?
 Leave it in the comments below!
-Your tip might be featured in my next installment of Who Knew!
+Your tip might be featured in my next installment!